 All of this contributes to the further consolidation of capital (which obviously increases inequality) and has led us to multiple crises coming together at once – and the creation of new crises as well.
 Voting will not get us out of it.
 Liberal tinkering around the edges will not save us.
 Getting radical (changing the system at the root) is the only way forward.
 We will have to do it by organizing ourselves, unifying, and creating another system that is not based on the exploitation of the earth and everything living on it.
 Socialism or barbarism was once offered as a pithy way to describe the choice.
 We can argue about what to label a new way of living and structuring life on planet earth, but it can’t be the neoliberal corporate capitalist system we have now, and we all have to be involved in organizing ourselves and unifying to become a force powerful enough to challenge the capitalists ruining the chance for continued human life on this planet.

 Whatever group or organization you join (or start), work to make it as (small d) democratic as possible and work toward making connections with other groups.
 When groups can come together and unify internationally, we will have the beginning of a chance to challenge the power of the capitalist class.
 It sounds fantastical and crazy – and as things exist today, it seems impossible – but it is the only way to get off the path that leads directly to mass extinction.
 The choice seemed obvious when it was phrased as socialism or barbarism.
 That was another time.
 And because “we” chose barbarism (and capitalists made war against socialism), now the choice is socialism or the extinction of the human species.
 Again, if you don’t like the word socialism, call it something else, or think of something else.
 The point is that we all have to act, together, as one.
 We start by joining with others to help struggling people.
-Not as a charity, but in shared struggle.
+Not as a charity, but in solidarity.
 That is the way forward.
 As you help others – with others – you will help yourself, in ways you can’t even imagine.
+If it is done in an organized, unified way – with a plan, strategies, and goals – it can change the course of the world.

 In the past few years, capitalists (corporations, the filthy rich, finance, insurance, oil, big pharma, big ag, and war mongers, to name a few) have significantly stepped-up their buying of governments worldwide.
 They have been busy putting the money they’ve stolen from us to use, purchasing politicians and imposing neoliberal policies on us all.